Roger Gerwe, LISW

 EMDR (Eye Movement Desensitization & Reprocessing) We are specially trained to provide EMDR as a tool for rapid improvement of past traumatic and abusive events.
 EMDR stands for Eye Movement Desensitization and Reprocessing.
 EMDR is an information processing therapy that helps clients resolve and better cope with past trauma, addictions, phobias and losses.
 During treatment the client focuses on a specific image and associated negative thought and physical sensation while simultaneously listening to bilateral sounds or watching the therapist’s finger move bilaterally in front of their eyes.
 After the negative images and emotions are reprocessed the client is asked to focus on their desired thoughts of the event, while again simultaneously focusing on the bilateral movement.
 As a trained EMDR therapist we oversee and observe the process of our clients brains changing negative and disturbing memories and almost naturally reprocessed with more acceptable, truthful or positive one.

-Motivational Enhansement Therapy (MET) We use this technique also called Motivational Interviewing to help increase the persons motivation for change, seeking healthier change to improve their life.
-It focuses on the persons desire and motivation to overcome problems with addictions and other destructive behaviours.
-We look at advantages and disadvantages for change, how the behaviour impacts their life, building and maintaining motivation for healthy change.
+Motivational Enhansement Therapy (MET) We use this technique also called Motivational Interviewing to help increase your motivation for seeking healthier change to improve your life.
+It focuses on your desire and motivation to overcome problems with addictions / destructive behaviors.
+We look at advantages and disadvantages for healthy change, how the behavior impacts their life, building and maintaining motivation for healthy change.
 This technique also focuses on the person choosing their best options for change.

 Family/Marital Therapy As a Marriage and Family therapist we work with families, marriages and couples together and or individually to help them change and improve their particular communication patterns, repair harmful and negative things that have become dysfunctional and increase positive interactions for a healthier and happier relationship.